aes001/cpp_tomeo/README.md

-# Tomeo
+# Tomeo, C++ BeReal-like app prototype for videos

-BeReal-like app prototype for videos
+This is a C++ prototype of a BeReal like app for sharing videos with your friends.

 ## Prerequisite
 1. QT Creator